 If you rent your property and would like to have a duplicate bill sent to your renter(s) please complete the Duplicate Billing Form.
 This form will authorize the City to send a duplicate bill to your renter(s).
 This form can be emailed, faxed or mailed to the Finance Department.
 The completed form will need to be signed by both the Owner and the renter(s).

-Is my water bill high due to a water leak?
+Is my utility bill high due to a water leak?

-If your water bill is higher than normal, it may be due to higher water consumption.
+If your utility bill is higher than normal, it may be due to higher water consumption.
 Information on how to check for a possible leak can be viewed or downloaded here.

 Many customers ask the question, "How much water does the average person use each day?"
 The answer to this question, of course, requires a definition of the "average person."
 In general, per capita water use ranges from about 80 - 100 gallons per day in the eastern United States, which would be an average of 9,000 gallons per billing quarter.